Thuthipriya/Forecasting/readme.md

 Batch Size 32
 Early stopping with patience set to ten
 Learning Rate Adjusted When Progress Stalls

-Results and Analysis:
-The Attention Mechanism in the Hybrid Model Allows It To Focusing on Key Moments in the Sequence
-Learn Long-Range Dependencies More Effectively
-Account for differing significance across time intervals

 Model pays more attention to recent time steps
 Now here come rhythms showing up again and again through the numbers.